Reading time: 16 minutes

 Cold-water face immersion (FI) triggers physiological changes like slowed heart rate (bradycardia) due to parasympathetic system activation.
 A study with eight volunteers tested FI’s effects on heart rate variability using different protocols.
 Results showed bradycardia was primarily caused by increased cardiac vagal activity, a part of the parasympathetic system, during cold-water FI, independent of body position or breath holding.

-When exposed to cold water, the vast number of cold receptors in the skin send an excessive amount of electrical signals to the brain, akin to a mild electro-physiological shock.
+When exposed to cold water, the vast number of cold receptors in the skin send an excessive number of electrical signals to the brain, like a mild electro-physiological shock.
 Some people report cold showers helped them improve their mood and reduce their depressive symptoms.

 1. Cold showers performed once or twice daily (20 degrees C, 2-3 min, preceded by a 5-min gradual adaptation) can have an anti-depressive effect (Shevchuk, 2007).